Chicago/opengrid/Contribute.md

 - invalid
 - question
 - wontfix

+OpenGrid has additional labels besides the default GitHub labels that corresponds to the project.

+- <b>High Priority:</b><br>
+Label thats considered a high priority.
+Issues have greater impact and needs to be addressed immediately.

+- <b>Medium Priority:</b><br>
+Label that is considered a medium priority needs to be addressed after the high priority issue.
+This label could have minimal impact or could escalate to a high priority status.

+- <b>Low Priority:</b><br>
+Labels that are considered a low priority; has no immediate impact based on urgency.
+A low priority label could be a new enhancement, question/s or an added feature.

+- <b>Backlog Feature:</b><br>
+Doesn’t have a significant impact on the project but will need to be addressed in the future.

 ##Ready to Commit
 <p>When contributing to a project make sure to write a descriptive and clean commit message; a clear commit message should answer the questions of <b>WHAT</b>, <b>WHY</b> and <b>HOW</b>.<p>